 - 1. Adjust number of students in the classroom based on available square footage as required by public health guidelines and/or move classes to larger spaces, such as the cafeteria or outdoors, when appropriate. - 2.
-Maintain physical distancing during instruction.
+Maintain physical distancing during instruction and all activities under the purview of the HISD Music department.